 But some would argue that is also the Paroli’s biggest flaw.
 The system relies on streaks, as you can only increase your stakes – and, thus, your potential gains – by hitting multiple consecutive winners.
 And because the probability of winning any even-money roulette bet is actually less than 50 per cent, the odds don’t favour a player seeing more hits than misses.

-Furthermore, the fixed nature of the progression makes it quite limiting.
+Furthermore, the fixed nature of the roulette progression betting system makes it quite limiting.
 The Martingale system, for all its obvious dangers, can result in some huge windfalls when the ball falls your way.
 However, the best you can do when playing the Paroli pattern is a seven-unit gain over three spins.

 Ultimately, like every other roulette betting strategy we know of, the Paroli system does nothing to mitigate the house edge.
 You might be able to cash in on a lucky streak here and there, but the casino still holds the advantage in the long run.